The Eucalyptus Problem

 With Geology & Evolution.

-The Australian Eucalyptus requires some water for its secondary survival strategy but rejects most of Ethiopia's precious water in fast-flowing torrents.
-This water rejection is the Australian tree's character as a foreign organism to the Ethiopian Highland, within a completely incompatible micro-biological soil and type of Nature.
-The Eucalyptus tree's damaging effects on the forest floor do not permit the Ethiopian biotope to effectively absorb, filter and distribute this water to the environment and, therefore, neither to Ethiopia's natural groundwater reservoirs.
+The Australian Eucalyptus requires some water for its secondary survival strategy, but rejects most of Ethiopia's precious water in fast-flowing torrents.
+This water rejection reflects the Australian tree's character as a foreign organism in the Ethiopian Highlands, within a completely incompatible microbial soil and type of Nature.
+The Eucalyptus tree's damaging effects on the forest floor prevent the Ethiopian biotope from effectively absorbing, filtering, and distributing this water to the environment and, therefore, even to Ethiopia's natural groundwater reservoirs.

-In Ethiopia, it is very scientifically evident how the Eucalyptus tree's impact on water resources works contrary to a healthy forest.
-By damaging water distribution, the Eucalyptus tree also sharply reduces the water for the citizens.
-In the past, this phenomenon of naturally accumulated water occurred with high efficiency in the indigenous forest of Ethiopia.
+In Ethiopia, scientific evidence shows that the impact of Eucalyptus trees on water resources runs counter to that of a healthy forest.
+By damaging the water distribution system, the Eucalyptus tree also sharply reduces water availability for citizens.
+In the past, this phenomenon of naturally accumulated water occurred efficiently in Ethiopia's indigenous forests.
 Ethiopia's Indigenous forests and plants created vital water-preserving mechanisms in the past and had an overwhelmingly positive effect on Ethiopia's early and historical civilization.

 Water Technologies of Historical Civilizations

-These historically and very early developed technical and geological-based methods for managing and saving enormous amounts of water that are often technically complex and aesthetically exquisite.
-The methods of this water technology vary significantly between different cultures and continents.
-Thus these historical technologies are the basis of ancient and today's civilizations, providing the required surpluses for the most crucial development of original and modern achievements - in progress, health and prosperity.
-Water to the Capital
+These historically early technical and geological methods for managing and saving enormous amounts of water are often technically complex and aesthetically exquisite.
+While the methods of water technology vary significantly across cultures, continents, and history, their early sophistication often marks an advancement at the peak of their societies.
+Thus, these historical technologies underpin ancient and modern civilisations, providing the necessary surpluses for the most crucial developments in health and prosperity.

 Historical records reveal several practical and aesthetic possibilities for landscape restoration.
-These options for aesthetic restorations include water management, ground stability, and the most attractively pleasurable recreation paths.
-Another way of describing these methods for natural conservation is the effectiveness of irrigation when combined with very gentle and beautiful hiking trails above dizzying precipices.
+These options for aesthetic restoration include water management, ground stability, and attractively pleasurable recreation paths.
+Another way to describe these methods of natural conservation is the effectiveness of irrigation, combined with very gentle and beautiful hiking trails above dizzying precipices.

 Delightful Paths Among Spring Water

-Through these micro canals' associated need for strength and reliability, this need for reinforced waterways coincides with the suitability of dramatically beautiful and safe hiking trails where the steep slopes above or beneath these paths deliver an extraordinary beauty over grand views of often impossible precipitous.
+Through these micro canals' associated need for strength and reliability, the need for reinforced waterways coincides with the suitability of dramatically beautiful and safe hiking trails.
+The steep slopes above or beneath these paths deliver extraordinary beauty and grand views of often-impenetrable precipices.
 In addition, these small water canals are perfectly suitable for manufacturing using the historic self-healing Roman concrete.

 The Indigenous Forest Restoration: